Italian Greyhound adoption : is a rescue dog a "clever" way to get a purebred dog for free?

 Tao he had a lot of requests because he was very young but as soon as I mentioned his congenital problem, with which he lives very well and without problems, they "disappeared" or, at the limit, they asked me "do you have anything else?"
 In short, from my experience I have to think that some people want "Adopt an PLI" yes, but of course only if healthy and beautiful.

-There was the multi-fractured PLI with “glass bones”: it was adopted here in Italy by a lady and refracted at her home.
-I have been told some "untruths" and after days of suffering the dog was still not operated on.
-In the end I went and got it back, we then operated on it at our expense.
+There was a dog with multiple fractures and "glass bones": she had been adopted here in Italy by a woman and had another fracture at her home.
+I was told some "untruths," and after days of suffering, the dog still hadn't been operated on.
+In the end, I went to pick her up, and we then had the surgery at our expense.
 I'll spare you the details!
-Of course, she never returned from the adopter.
-The little girl was then adopted in Germany where they do not miss anything ..
-Here none of the people sent by the groups felt like taking care of her (because taking care of her meant SPEND MONEY ON HER
+Of course, she never returned to her adopter.
+The little girl was then adopted in Germany, where she's well looked after.
+None of the people sent by the groups felt up to caring for her (because caring for her meant...
+SPEND MONEY ON HER)

 It must be said ad nauseum, that in my Rescue I welcome dogs like that.
 Dogs in need, "special" dogs, sick, elderly, phobic, mixed-breed or purebred dogs.